History of Accenture in Timeline

 Between 2015 and 2024, Accenture generated total returns (including dividends) of approximately 370%, more than the S&P 500 index itself, Goldman Sachs, etc.

-February 2025: Accenture Changes Diversity, Equity, and Inclusion Policies
+February 2025: Accenture Changes Diversity and Inclusion Policies

-In February 2025, Accenture made significant changes to its diversity, equity, and inclusion policies, including discontinuing global employee representation goals and demographic-focused career development programs.
+In February 2025, Accenture made significant changes to its diversity, equity, and inclusion policies, including the discontinuation of global employee representation goals and specific demographic-focused career development programs.

-In February 2025, a former Accenture employee spoke to Vice News anonymously, alleging missed opportunities to protect children while working on Meta's WhatsApp team moderating child sexual abuse images.
+In February 2025, a former Accenture employee alleged to Vice News that he witnessed multiple missed opportunities to protect children while moderating content on the WhatsApp team for Meta.